Instrument/emotobooth/README.md

 1. Create those folders in the project (for example, `in/' and 'out/').
 1. Put your [API Key](https://console.cloud.google.com/apis/credentials) for the Cloud Vision API.

+### For "Horizon" computers
+1. Update the `config` directory for further configurable values.
+2. In `config.shl`, update your event name, git branch to auto pull from, and custom tweet
+3. Add your logo to print on photostrips as `logo.png`

 ## Installation

 * [Install Vagrant.](https://www.vagrantup.com/downloads.html)